rollup/rollup/docs/01-command-line-reference.md

 It may be pertinent if you want to use the config file not only from the command line, but also from your custom scripts programmatically.

 On the other hand if you are using at least Node 13 and have `"type": "module"` in your `package.json` file, Rollup's transpilation will prevent your configuration file from importing packages that are themselves ES modules.
 In that case, changing your file extension to `.mjs` will instruct Rollup to import your configuration directly as an ES module.
-However note that this is specific to Node 13+; on older Node versions, `.mjs` is treated just like `.js`.
+However, note that this is specific to Node 13+; on older Node versions, `.mjs` is treated just like `.js`.

 There are some potential gotchas when using `.mjs` on Node 13+: